falkr/ttm4115/pages/deliveries-t1.md

 * **Hints:** Present a use case diagram that covers the major features of your system.
 Most likely, the use case diagram will fit on a single A4 page in landscape orientation.
 This diagram can show more use cases than you will detail in the next task. **This diagram type is shown in the compendium, page 149.**
 -->

+caption: <a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>
+class: rubric
+file: files/rubrics/usecases-level.mw
+type: table

 ## Architecture Part

 ### 7. Deployment Diagram

 Present a first version of a deployment diagram of your system.
 Identify the main execution nodes of your system and how they are connected.
 Identify critical hardware components (even if you later chose to simulate them.)
 Identify communication protocols that you are already aware of, and identify execution environments.

 **Hints:** Most likely, the deployment diagram will fit on a single A4 page in landscape orientation.

 ### Criteria for the Deployment Diagram

 The deployment diagram is evaluated based on general criteria for diagrams.

----
+caption: <a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>
+class: rubric
+file: files/rubrics/deployment.mw
 type: table
-file: files/rubrics/deployment.mw
-class: rubric
-caption: '<a href="learning-grading.html#grading-criteria">Read more about these criteria...</a>'
----